darkcharl/buffed-opponents/README.md

-# Increased Difficulty for Baldur's Gate 3
+# Buffed Opponents for Baldur's Gate 3

-This mod increases the difficulty of Baldur's Gate 3 in a fashion similar to many other games such as Solasta, without alterations to the underlying game system.
+This mod increases the difficulty of Baldur's Gate 3 in a fashion similar to many other games such as Solasta, without significant alterations to the underlying game system.

 Please read on for the list of changes implemented.

-## Difficulty Classes

-- Target DCs have a **flat +2 bonus**.

 ## NPC Changes